johan-backstrom/data-cow/README.md

 The default behaviour of Data Cow is to expect a no args constructor in the generator class.

+#### Boundary values

+To build a generic data generation capability you start by creating random values (although internally consistent) for all your attributes.
+When you use your data for a specific purpose like writing a test, completely random data probably isn't what you want.
+This is where boundary values will come in to play.

+Boundary values are the requirements you have on your test data. the part of your test data that is relevant to your test.
+See "Generating data" below for usage.

 #### Data Generation

-When the data is built, Data Cow will start at an attribute and then scan the dependencies, the attributes that it dependes on.
+When the data is built, Data Cow will start at an attribute and then scan its dependencies, the attributes that its data generation dependes on.
 When an attribute with no dependencies is found, Data Cow will call the generator function on that attribute and then pass the results to all attributes depending on that attribute recursively until all attributes have values.
 If an attribute already has a pre defined boundary value, the generator function will not be called and the pre defined value is used instead.